knewplay/course-vex-vrc-in-c/session2.md

 <!-- Illustration:

-Show basics of how computers execute code by showing simplified image of PROS source code file user has written, then draw arrows to file showing file after each step where it is compiled, linked, and finally 1s and 0s a computer can execute
+Show how computers execute user's PROS code:

+User's PROS code -> User's PROS code compiled -> User's PROS code linked -> User's PROS code turned into executable of 1s and 0s -> Computer executes file

-The source code file can just be
+The source code file can be

 autonomous() {
     ....
 }

 -->
 * Everything in a computer is just represented as 1s and 0s
 * C has various operators such as +, -, *, //, /, %